-20 amazing illustrations created using only Microsoft Paint - Pocket-lint
+These incredible illustrations were created using only Microsoft Paint

-We covered recently how Microsoft came very close to killing off the legendary software that is MS Paint in favour of their new 3D version.
+There was a time when Microsoft was thinking about killing off the legendary software that is MS Paint in favour of their new 3D version.
 In order to pay tribute to the great bit of kit that's been around for decades, we've been on the hunt for the best artworks created with spray cans and splodges.

 During our hunt, we came across the works of Pat Hines AKA Captain Redblood.
 A superb artist who uses MS Paint to create some real masterpieces.
 Hines has been working with Microsoft's paint program for over 10 years.
 He says his passion evolved from simple doodles with a mouse while working an overnight job all those years ago.